Azaze7/MAVERICK/README.md

 ## 🔎 Table of Contents.

 1. What is MAVERICK?
-* What Design Decisions did we make?
+What were our Design Decisions?
 2. Team Composition [Atlas Development]
 3. What Files are Enclosed Here?
 4. Video Demonstration.